Bringing pixi to production#

 The following example uses the pixi docker image as a base image for a multi-stage build.

-to not rely on pixi being installed in the production container.
+It also makes use of pixi shell-hook to not rely on pixi being installed in the production container.

 More examples